 Since Superstore is about a 10-minute drive away from our house, I have been the one doing grocery shopping, usually after work or on the weekends.
-For a while now, Mrs. T and I have been looking at Superstore’s online grocery shopping (PC Express) as a way to save time, but we didn’t want to pay for the $3 to $5 pickup fee every time (pickup fee of $5 usually after weekdays after work and weekends, $3 at other times).
+As mentioned earlier, Mrs. T and I have been looking at Superstore’s online grocery shopping (PC Express) as a way to save time, but we didn’t want to pay for the $3 to $5 pickup fee every time (pickup fee of $5 usually after weekdays after work and weekends, $3 at other times).

 When I arrive at Superstore, I would pull into a designated PC Express parking stall, call the PC Express number, give the representative the parking stall number, wait for less than five minutes, and have my groceries delivered right to my car.
 If I want to redeem our PC Optimum points, I just need to let the representative know during the phone call, and he or she would take the amount off our final bill.
 If I wanted, I could even stay in the car and wait for the staff to load the groceries in the car trunk.

 Overall, the online order and pick up process is very straight forward and simple.
 I had my doubts about online grocery shopping before, but I am now a true believer in online grocery shopping.
 Using PC Express has saved me a lot of time because I no longer need to spend time walking around the store and pick up things that we need.
 The time saving with PC Express alone makes PC Insiders program worth it!